hulquest/my-stuff/README.md

 # my-stuff
 This is a repository I use to track my dot files.
+I have to work on a corporate laptop with a Windows 10 image so I get into the Windows toolchain, particularly the PowerShell ecosystem when I am disconnected from my linux dev environment.

 I have a [Linux setup file](https://gist.github.com/hulquest/7b370ebd5ca482a001fe30805c372710) that will bootstrap a new system.